shaka-project/shaka-streamer/PREREQS.md

 brew install ffmpeg
 ```

-## Google Cloud Storage (optional)
+## Cloud Storage (optional)

-Shaka Streamer can push content directly to a Google Cloud Storage bucket.
-To
+Shaka Streamer can push content directly to a Google Cloud Storage or Amazon S3
-use this feature, the Google Cloud SDK is required.
+bucket.
+To use this feature, the Google Cloud SDK is required.

 See https://cloud.google.com/sdk/install for details on installing the Google
 Cloud SDK on your platform.

+### Google Cloud Storage

 If you haven't already, you will need to initialize your gcloud environment and
 log in through your browser.